velo-by-wix/portfolio-workshop/readme.md

 # Welcome to our Portfolio Workshop!

-In this workshop, we'll show you many features of Corvid by Wix, but this is just the start.
-Corvid opens up an entire JavaScript web development platform on top of Wix so you can customize your site without additional maintenance headaches or extra hosting costs.
-If you want to learn more about Corvid, check out [our site](https://www.wix.com/corvid/).
+In this workshop, we'll show you many features of Velo by Wix, but this is just the start.
+Velo opens up an entire JavaScript web development platform on top of Wix so you can customize your site without additional maintenance headaches or extra hosting costs.
+If you want to learn more about Velo, check out [our site](https://www.wix.com/Velo/).

 **:link: Useful Links**

-- [Corvid API Reference](https://www.wix.com/corvid/reference/) covers all of Corvid's APIs.
+- [Velo API Reference](https://www.wix.com/Velo/reference/) covers all of Velo's APIs.
-- [Corvid Home Page](https://www.wix.com/corvid) contains all Corvid materials.
+- [Velo Home Page](https://www.wix.com/Velo) contains all Velo materials.
-- [corvid-cli npm package](https://www.npmjs.com/package/corvid-cli) enables you to work in your own local editor.
+- [velo-cli npm package](https://www.npmjs.com/package/corvid-cli) enables you to work in your own local editor.

 The complete code for the application is in the [src](src) folder.